American expansionism under Donald Trump: International reactions

-Numerous politicians outside of the United States have criticised Donald Trump's annexation comments.
+Numerous politicians outside of the United States have criticized Donald Trump's annexation comments.
 Many have also compared Trump's comments about Canada, Greenland and Panama to Russian President Vladimir Putin's comments about Ukraine and CCP General Secretary Xi Jinping's comments about Taiwan.
 Experts believe that the U.S. president possesses an imperialist outlook, to the extent that former U.S. ambassador to NATO Ivo Daalder stated that under Trump's administration, the rules-based order has effectively ceased to exist.

 According to a joint Washington Post-ABC News-Ipsos poll that was conducted in April 2025, 68% of Americans (including 81% of Democrats, 58% of Republicans and 65% of Independents) think that Trump is serious about trying to take control of Greenland.
 In the same poll, 53% of Americans (including 75% of Democrats, 35% of Republicans, and 49% of Independents) think that Trump is serious about trying to take control of Canada.
 The poll also showed the percentage of Americans who would support taking control of Canada and Greenland.
 22% of Americans supported annexing Greenland and 76% of Americans opposed it, while 13% of Americans supported annexing Canada while 86% of Americans opposed it.